Programmer: Job title

+plus broader responsibilities of software engineering including architecting and designing new features and applications, targeting new platforms, managing the software development lifecycle (design, implementation, testing, and deployment), leading a team of programmers, communicating with customers, managers and other engineers, considering system stability and quality, and exploring software development methodologies.

+Sometimes, a software engineer is required to have a degree in software engineering, computer engineering, or computer science.
+Some countries legally require an engineering degree to be called engineer.

 History

-British countess and mathematician Ada Lovelace is often considered to be the first computer programmer, as she was the first to publish part of a program (specifically an algorithm) intended for implementation on Charles Babbage's analytical engine in October 1842.
-The algorithm was used to calculate Bernoulli numbers.
-Because Babbage's machine was never completed as a functioning standard in Lovelace's time, she never had the opportunity to see the algorithm in action.
+British countess and mathematician Ada Lovelace is often considered to be the first computer programmer.

+She authored an algorithm, which was published in October 1842, for calculating Bernoulli numbers on the Charles Babbage analytical engine.

+Because the machine was not completed in her lifetime, she never experienced the algorithm in action.

 In 1941, German civil engineer Konrad Zuse was the first person to execute a program on a working, program-controlled, electronic computer.
 From 1943 to 1945, per computer scientist Wolfgang K. Giloi and AI professor Raúl Rojas et al., Zuse created the first, high-level programming language, Plankalkül.

 Members of the 1945 ENIAC programming team of Kay McNulty, Betty Jennings, Betty Snyder, Marlyn Wescoff, Fran Bilas and Ruth Lichterman have since been credited as the first professional computer programmers.